tyzen9/docker-ha-influxdb-grafana/README.md

 </p>

 # <img src="images/t9_logo.png" height="25"> Tyzen9 - InfluxDB and Grafana in Home Assistant
-This compose stack provides InfluxDB and Grafana support, and is specifically targeted for use with Home Assistant.
+This compose stack provides InfluxDB and Grafana support.
+This README is specifically targeted for use with Home Assistant.

 ## Prerequisites
 Install [Docker Engine](https://docs.docker.com/get-docker/) or [Docker Desktop](https://docs.docker.com/desktop/) if you require the Docker user interface.
 In production it's generally best to use [Docker Engine](https://docs.docker.com/get-docker/) on a Linux host operating system, and a lightweight service delivery platform designed for managing containerized applications such as [Portainer](https://www.portainer.io/)